Code-Institute-Submissions/Half-the-group/README.md

 #Wireframes

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+ Pictures from Balsamiq

 #Features
 Navigation Bar - This allows the user to easy navigate in the site, it is consistent throughout the whole website.
 The user should know where they are and how to find every page easily.
 Footer Links -  To give easy access to social media pages.
 These are consistent on every page.
-Home page: Image Carousel - Shows three pictures on the homepage.
+Home page: Image Carousel - Shows many pictures on the homepage.
 A shout out to audience and companies!
 The goal is the user to buy tickets to the show and for companies to hire them.
 Ticket page: Shout out to companies again and presentation of shows and upcoming shows.
 Meet the cast page: An opportunity to get to know the cast more in a fun and easy way so the user want to see them perform.
 Every person is presented with a photo and a personal quote about love, since the theme is love.
 About page: The purpose is to give more information about impro, the cast, the shows and the theatre.
 A map is embedded to the theatre so people know where to see them perform.